Accenture/mercury/guides/CHAPTER-6.md

   application.yml or application.properties for the platform-core.
 If you use default Spring profile, both platform-core and Spring Boot will use the same configuration files.

-You can customize your error page using the default `errorPage.html` from the platform-core's or rest-spring's resources folder in the source project.
+You can customize your error page using the default `errorPage.html` by copying it from the platform-core's or rest-spring's resources folder to your source project.
 The default page is shown below.

-This is the HTML error page that the platform-core or rest-spring library will render.
-You can update it with your corporate UI style.
+This is the HTML error page that the platform-core or rest-spring library uses.
+You can update it with your corporate style guide.
 Please keep the parameters (status, message, path, warning) intact.

 ```html
 <!DOCTYPE html>